ishimwezachee/hello-microverse/README.md

 > This is my first project at microverse to practice gihub workflow

-It just display a simple hello microverse text
+Using HTML I Will diplay a "hello microverse" text and CSS to style it to yellow color.

 ## Built With